This post may contain affiliate links. Please read my disclosure.

 That said, I understand that not everyone has the time or patience/desire to make their own.
-I have used this Maesri Thai Green Curry Paste several times and find it to be a great substitute.
+I have used this Maesri Thai Green Curry Paste several times and find it to be a great substitute (affiliate link).

 Is Thai Green Curry the Hottest Curry?

 Typically, yes.
 The chilies used to make Thai green curry paste are usually hotter than those used for red and yellow, but also has a slightly sweeter taste.

 You should be able to find most, if not all, of the ingredients at your local grocery store.
 The full list of ingredients can be found in the recipe card at the bottom of the post.

 How to Make this Amazing Thai Green Curry

 I will reiterate – it takes less than 30 minutes guys!!
 There is no reason not to make this simple shrimp and grits recipes.